2004 San Diego Padres season

 The 2004 San Diego Padres season was the 36th season in franchise history.
-It saw the club finish with a record of 87-75, the fifth most wins in franchise history.
-With 87 wins, the Padres improved their win–loss record by 23 games over the 2003 season (64-98), the single largest improvement from one full season to the next in team history.
+It saw the club finish with a record of 87–75, the fifth most wins in franchise history.
+With 87 wins, the Padres improved their win–loss record by 23 games over the 2003 season (64–98), the single largest improvement from one full season to the next in team history.
+This was the Padres' first winning season since 1998.
 The Padres also moved into their new home Petco Park, which drew a total of 3,016,752 fans to 81 home games, shattering all previous attendance marks.